-identify and document contaminated areas or to remove the presence or suspicion of explosive ordnance.
+"Describes what is considered a minimum acceptable level of effort to identify and document contaminated areas or to remove the presence or suspicion of explosive ordnance.
 All reasonable effort has been applied when the commitment of additional resources is considered to be unreasonable in relation to the results expected."

 b.
-Scenario 1: Confirmed Hazard Areas has been otherwise cleared but when standard fade-out lies partially within an inaccessible area
+Scenario 1: Confirmed Hazard Areas has been otherwise cleared but when standard fade-out lies partially within a difficult terrain